NSE chief Vikram Limaye says not applying for second term | Business

 NSE Managing Director and CEO Vikram Limaye on Wednesday said he will not seek a second term at the stock exchange.

-The exchange's chief said, ''I have done my best to lead the organization in a very difficult period and to stabilize, strengthen and transform the NSE.
-We have come a long way in terms of controls, governance, technology, regulatory effectiveness, and business growth.''
+The exchange's chief said, ''I have done my best to lead the organisation in a very difficult period and to stabilise, strengthen and transform the NSE.
+We have come a long way in terms of controls, governance, technology, regulatory effectiveness and business growth.''
 The National Stock Exchange (NSE) recently invited applications from candidates for the role of MD and CEO.

 He was appointed in July 2017 following the exit of former NSE chief Chitra Ramkrishna.